abbass2/pyqstrat/README.rst

 Using this framework, you can:

 * Create indicators, trading signals, trading rules and market simulators and add them to a strategy
-* Add multiple symbols representing real or "virtual" instruments to a strategy
+* Create contract groups for PNL grouping.
+For example, for futures and options, you often have a group such as the "front-month future" or the "delta hedge" where the actual instruments change over time but you still want to analyze PNL at the contract group level.
-* Reuse existing market simulation or build your own to simulate how and when orders are filled
+* Reuse existing market simulation or add your own assumptions to simulate how and when orders are filled
 * Measure returns, drawdowns, common return metrics such as sharpe, calmar and also add your own metrics.
-* Explore historical market data to understand its characteristics and check for errors before using it in backtesting.
-* Simulate futures rolling.
-* Plot trades, market data, indicators and add custom subplots to give you insight into your strategy's behavior.
 * Optimize your strategy's parameters using all the CPU cores on your machine.